SEO.

 At that time, there weren’t tons of pins promoting free stock photos so I had to do a little bit of digging to find them.

-Right now, two of my posts rank on page one as the first two spots in Google.
+Right now, two of my posts rank on page one as the first spot in Google.

 The second post in the search results was published April 11, 2017.
 I suspect it became #2 in Google for that search term just recently.